 Cancer Council Queensland values the safety of our staff, volunteers, and especially those living with cancer.
 We are focused on doing what we can to prevent the spread of COVID-19 in Queensland.

-Our accommodation facilities will continue to run with minor changes.
+We will continue to provide accommodation to those travelling for treatment with minor changes.
 We request that all lodge guests and lodge transport clients follow social distancing practices, such as limiting numbers of people in common areas.